 Modern technologies are forever changing the way we work, shop, connect, look for partners, court.
 The world is going online and it’s your chance to offer the platform where people find their soul mates.
 Go global with a new dating site, powered by SkaDate Dating Script, or expand an existing one to other countries.
+Beginning site owners need to take a closer look at dating expectations in different cultures while starting an online dating business; read the article to explore the specifics.

 Keep in mind that different countries date differently.
 Culture matters.
 Explore the market accurately to find out which better to offer to the chosen audience.
 Today I will list some dating habits, attitudes to relationship and marriage in Asia, the world’s largest continent, hosting 60% of the current population.